ReneR97/domestika-downloader/README.md

 [🇪🇸 Leer en Español](README_ES.md)

+⚠️ **IMPORTANT NOTICE**: Currently, this version is optimized and tested for macOS only.
+We are working on Windows compatibility.

 This is an enhanced version of the [Original Domestika Course Downloader](https://github.com/ReneR97/domestika-downloader) created by ReneR97.

 New version developed by Chugeno, with code implementation by Claude Sonnet (Anthropic).